 Television watchers, try EWTN - Eternal Word Catholic programming.

 Radio listeners, try Relevant Radio 950 am Catholic radio.
+This Lent Fr.
+Rocky will give you daily insights to understanding the Mass better.

 For those who prefer "app" titude - check out this list of great Catholic Lenten apps from Catholic Apptitude - A testament to digital ministry.